The Wales national team is the third-oldest international side in the sport, having made their debut in 1876 in a match against Scotland in Glasgow.

 Wales suffered just one defeat in 2020 and despite losing their first three qualifiers, reached the European Championship finals for the second time and earned a promotion to the A division of the UEFA Nations League.

-The team was rocked by controversy in 2020 as well, as manager Ryan Giggs was arrested and suspended from his post with the national team.
+The team was rocked by controversy in 2020 however, as manager Ryan Giggs was arrested and suspended from his post with the national team.
+Giggs is accused of assaulting ex-girlfriend Kate Greville, causing actual bodily harm, controlling and coercive behaviour and common assault.

 Bale is the biggest star in the modern Welsh game by some distance, but it is only his national team exploits that elevate him above Giggs as Wales' best.

-Giggs is among the most decorated footballers to have played the game, but was set back by not enjoying the kind of quality Bale receives around him, including Juventus midfielder Aaron Ramsey.
+Giggs is among the most decorated players to have played the game, but was hindered by a lack of quality around him.
+Bale, in contrast, can call upon the likes of Juventus midfielder Aaron Ramsey and Joe Allen as team-mates.

-Speed will tragically be remembered for the end of his life, but he should be considered one of the best to pull on the red shirt of Wales.
+Speed will be remembered for the tragic end to his life, but should be considered one of the best players to pull on the red of Wales.

 For his longevity and performances in a Wales shirt, record appearance holder Chris Gunter is almost universally loved among the Welsh fanbase.